Han-Lon/torraform/README.md

 - [Onionshare Use](#onionshare-use)
 - [Tor Onion Service Direct Configuration (Advanced)](#manual-tor-onion-service-configuration-advanced)

+### Important Files [IMPORTANT]
+- Throughout using this project, you will generate several important files that **must** be kept safe and secure
+- [Local] Your local **private** SSH key, if using the SSH connection method.
+Anyone with the private key will be able to access your Tor server's administrative shell
+- [Local] Terraform state files-- these files are basically how Terraform "remembers" what resource it has built.
+These files end in `.tfstate` and `.tfstate.backup`
+  - It's not the end of the world if this file is deleted-- the code for each cloud provider is set up to use minimal resources.
+Deleting the instance within the cloud provider's web console should remove the only cost-generating resource
+  - [Advanced] It's a Terraform best-practice to store state in a remote backend to ensure safe and durable storage.
+Check out [this page](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#available-backends) for how to implement this
+    - Note that your state file contains information about your Tor server, such as its public IP address.
+Take this into account when picking a secure state backend
+- [On Server] Tor onion service keys
+  - These are really only a concern if you don't use [Onionshare](#onionshare-use) (which installs by default, so skip this if you don't plan on changing it)
+  - These keys are located in your /var/lib/tor/<RANDOM_STRING> directory-- everything except the `hostname` file should be closely guarded and highly secure
+    - If the private key files in this directory are leaked, anyone with the keys can impersonate your onion service

 ### Setup
 #### Prerequisites
 - Install [Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform) or set up [Terraform Cloud](https://cloud.hashicorp.com/products/terraform)